pytchlang/pytch-tutorials/bunner/tutorial.md

 {{< commit game-over-end-traffic3 >}}

-Once all of the treaffic has been stopped and the clones have vanished I decided to add a new backdrop with a game over message —
+Once all of the traffic has been stopped and the clones have vanished I decided to add a new backdrop with a game over message —

 {{< commit add-game-over-background >}}